Unity-Technologies/com.unity.uiwidgets/README.md

 ## Debug UIWidgets Application

-In Unity editor, you can switch debug/release mode by “UIWidgets->EnableDebug”.
+You can switch debug/release mode by “UIWidgets->EnableDebug” in the Unity Editor.

-You can also enable debug mode in runtime by setting ```UIWidgetsGlobalConfiguration.EnableDebugAtRuntime = true``` in your project.
-Note that this value is set to false by default.

 ## Using Window Scope
 If you see the error `AssertionError: Window.instance is null` or null pointer error of `Window.instance`,